-There is an overabundance of sign styles in the CRA.
-Most are standard roadway signs and there are few stylized wayfinding signs.
-There is a 5th Avenue South entryway sign which identifies this district.
-However, there is no continuity to assist residents and visitors in identifying and navigating through Downtown Naples.
+The various sign-types are mostly standard roadway signs with few stylized pedestrian wayfinding signs.
+There is a 5th Avenue South entryway sign which identifies this district; however, there is no continuity to assist residents and visitors in identifying and navigating throughout the Downtown Naples area beyond the 5th Avenue South destination.